puppetlabs/puppet-docs/source/dashboard/manual/1.2/upgrading.markdown

 Upgrading Dashboard from a previous version generally consists of the following:

-* Stopping the webserver
+* Stopping the webserver and delayed jobs workers
 * [Upgrading the Dashboard code itself](#upgrading-code)
 * [Running any new database migrations](#running-database-migrations)
-* Restarting the webserver
+* Restarting the webserver and delayed jobs workers

 In addition, there are several tasks you must take into account when upgrading from certain versions.